EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Hooked.md

 - *Unfortunately, some companies utilize viral loops and relationship triggers in unethical ways by deploying so-called “dark patterns.”
 When designers intentionally trick users into inviting friends or blasting a message to their social networks, they may see some initial growth, but it comes at the expense of the social currency of users, including their goodwill and trust.*

-- *“We identified several features of Internet usage that correlated with depression,” wrote Sriram Chellappan, one of the study’s authors.\[xlvii\] “For example, participants with depressive symptoms tended to engage in very high email usage…Other characteristic features of depressive Internet behavior included increased amounts of video watching, gaming, and chatting.”*
+- *“We identified several features of Internet usage that correlated with depression,” wrote Sriram Chellappan, one of the study’s authors.
+“For example, participants with depressive symptoms tended to engage in very high email usage…Other characteristic features of depressive Internet behavior included increased amounts of video watching, gaming, and chatting.”*

 - *As Fogg describes it, non-routine is a factor of simplicity, and the more familiar a behavior is, the more likely the user is to do it.*